sarthakz25/appdev_gdsc-phase1/README.md

 ```

 ```
-So, for this app I havee designed a main UX Flow Diagram with the Flow Diagrams of 16 different pages for a college app.
+So, for this I have designed and created a Main UX Flow Diagram with the Flow Diagrams of 16 different pages in it, of an app for my college campus.
 ```

 Pg1 (Login) - Here the user will have to enter sap id and password if his/her account already exists and if the username and password matches the user will be logged into the app.